 For stocks (in particular shellfish) which do not receive annual ICES advice and which do not have an EU TAC, but which are more geographically restricted there is likely to be a greater overlap between the stock boundaries and the IFCA boundaries.
-In these cases management by IFCAs can be based on sound local information, is more likely to receive the support of local industry and critically, is more likely to bring about the intended response.
+In these cases management by IFCAs can be based on sound local information, which is more likely to receive the support of local industry and critically, is more likely to bring about the intended response.
+For example, IoS IFCA has worked closely with local fishermen on voluntary codes of conduct within EMS.